 If you’ve been charged with DUI or DWI, it is key to remember courts are required to presume you’re innocent until prosecutors prove guilt beyond a reasonable doubt.

-You can fight DUI charges using legal arguments, motions and objections if there are certain legal flaws or police errors that a can cause a judge to dismiss your case.
+You can fight DUI charges in 2019 using legal arguments, motions and objections if there are certain legal flaws or police errors that a can cause a judge to dismiss your case.

 Let’s dive right in…

 The 20 Best Ways to Beat a DUI

 DUI breath tests are the most common blood alcohol concentration (BAC) test.
 Police breathalyzer tests use small, preliminary alcohol screening devices to screen in the field and large, table-top breathalyzers in the Police station or hospital.

 DUI breathalyzers don't measure BAC directly, instead they measure breath alcohol then multiply that by a “partition ratio” to estimate BAC.
 Breathalyzers assume a partition ratio of alcohol in your exhaled breath to alcohol in your blood of 1:2100.